jackmcintire/genmnist/README.md

 model.generate(4)
 ```

-This will visualize a grid of generated images corresponding to the digits 0-9.

 ## Visualization

 Generated images are visualized in a grid.
 Definitely room for improvement but not back for a ~10s training loop.